Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/action.rst

 This is not a mandatory editor, as you do can edit the actions used by the NLA directly in the *Graph Editor* (or even the *NLA Editor* one).
-However, it gives you a slightly simplified view of your FCurve data-blocks (somewhat similar to the "key" mode of the FCurve, even though more powerful in some ways) - and, more interesting, it can show you all "action" F-Curve data-blocks of a same object at once.
+However, it gives you a slightly simplified view of your F-Curve data-blocks (somewhat similar to the "key" mode of the F-Curve, even though more powerful in some ways) - and, more interesting, it can show you all "action" F-Curve data-blocks of a same object at once.

 Additionally, it also allows you to affect timing of the different keys of the layers created with the :doc:`grease pencil tool </interface/grease_pencil/introduction>`.

-Each "action" FCurve data-block forms a top-level channel (see below).
+Each "action" F-Curve data-block forms a top-level channel (see below).
-Note that an object can have several *Constraint* (one per animated constraint) and *Pose* (for armatures, one per animated bone) FCurve data-blocks, and hence an action can have several of these channels.
+Note that an object can have several *Constraint* (one per animated constraint) and *Pose* (for armatures, one per animated bone) F-Curve data-blocks, and hence an action can have several of these channels.

 Action Data-Blocks
 ==================

 As everything else in Blender, actions are data-blocks.
-Unlike FCurve ones, there is only one type of action, which can regroup all FCurve of a given object.
+Unlike F-Curve ones, there is only one type of action, which can regroup all F-Curve of a given object.
 You will find its usual data-block controls in the *Action Editor* header.

 However, there is one specificity with action data-blocks: they have by default a "fake user",